AmeyChoudhary/mini-project-1-AmeyChoudhary-main/README.md

 **Networking**

 * `iMan` - fetch man pages from a website and display them on the terminal.

-**General Requirements**

-* The shell should not use `execvp` or similar commands for specific functionalities.
-* Color coding should be used to differentiate between files, directories, and executables in output.

 # Steps to run the shell
 1. Clone the repository into your local system.